Academy Arc ~ This Is the Main Game! ~

 There was Summer, the former orphan who had risen from maid to lady's maid.

 Summer, like Koleha, wore the academy uniform.
-She had successfully secured admission in the academy's lady's maid slot.
+She had successfully secured admission through the academy's lady's maid slot.

 "Summer.
 Do not encourage Ojou-sama's rampages.
 I'm serious.
 Truly."